embEDUx/documentation/usage/rootfs/run-as-container.md

 ```

 ### Login
 `machinectl login` will provide access to a running container.
+Login should now
+be possible with the previously set root password.

 ```
 # machinectl login amd64_factory_systemd_20150228172018_faa83f5